aleph1/simple-observable-proxy/README.md

 delete state.test2; // delete key

 // despite multiple changes to state, stateChange will
-// only be called once on next requestAnimationFrame
+// only be called once on next requestAnimationFrame or after 16ms console.log('before state changed callback');

+// output in the console should be
+// 'before state changed callback'
+// 'state changed callback'
 ```

 ## Roadmap